rapid7/metasploit-payloads/c/meterpreter/README.md

 Building - Windows
 ==================

-Meterpreter is now being built with [Visual Studio 2013 Express for Desktop][vs_express] or any paid version of [Visual Studio 2013][vs_paid].
-Earlier toolsets on Windows are no longer supported.
+As of commit a2888b1b4862819c9aae81bf46d8c92d8164c598, Meterpreter is built with [Visual Studio 2013 Express for Desktop][vs_express] or any paid version of [Visual Studio 2013][vs_paid].
+Earlier toolsets on Windows are no longer supported -- this includes Visual Studio 2012.
 Make sure that the version that you download is `Visual Studio Express 2013 for Windows Desktop`.
+If you are using a dedicated build machine, your best bet is to uninstall Visual Studio 2012 if your only project is Meterpreter.

 Visual Studio 2013 requires .NET 4.5.1 in order to run, and as a result isn't compatible with Windows XP due to the fact that .NET 4.5 will not run on Windows XP.
 However, this